This vendor provides virtual services

-We use hamsterballs, toilet paper guns, mascots and giant frisbees with hilarious skits and dances to present a very powerful motivational message.
+Online or in person we use hamsterballs, toilet paper guns, mascots and giant frisbees with hilarious skits and dances to present a powerful motivational message.
 Our goal at Remix is to partner with schools, churches, and community organizations to motivate, inspire, and teach kids through our use of high energy, interactive assemblies and inflatable events.

 Anti-drug, Anti-bullying, Testing Preparation, and Self Esteem Assemblies are a few of the ways we impact schools.
 In churches we present the gospel at Upward Celebrations, VBS, and Family Fun Nights.